- Surveillance video shows a blind man being punched, kicked and stomped on October 2

-(CNN) -- A suspect has been named in the October 2 beating of a blind man, the Philadelphia Police Department said Friday.
+A suspect has been arrested in the October 2 beating of a blind man in Philadelphia, authorities say.

-Mustafa Guyton, 29, is accused of aggravated assault after he allegedly kicked and stomped the 33-year-old man in Philadelphia's Southwest Germantown neighborhood, a police news release says.
+Mustafa Guyton, 29, was arrested Friday and charged with aggravated assault after he allegedly kicked and stomped a 33-year-old blind man in Philadelphia's Southwest Germantown neighborhood, according to a statement from the Philadelphia Police Department.

-The assault was caught by a surveillance camera, and the Philadelphia Police Department said they released the video in an effort to identify the suspect.
+The assault was caught by a surveillance camera, and the Philadelphia Police Department said it released the video in an effort to identify the attacker.

 One man crosses the street mere steps from the beating, and continues walking.